 A strong case can be made, that the basic achievement of hierarchical politicians is to cause mourning and suffering among their enemies and to force their own people to endure additional misery.
 After all, the dead don’t vote or submit to law and order.
 Only poor, grieving survivors need choose between surrender and unrelenting resistance under unimaginable stress.
 Armies don’t collapse until their suffering has reached intolerable levels of grief, hunger and agony.
 Body counts quantify the misery that armies must generate and their victims, endure.

 Fortunately for us, our DNA took millions of years, prior to recorded history, to perfect its ethics among internally peaceful scavengers operating in small packs.
-Any deviation from the purest ethic, any cumulative mayhem, unfruitful criminality or misallocation of scarce resources would have destroyed violence-contaminated packs.
+Any deviation from the purest ethic, any cumulative mayhem, unfruitful criminality, false signaling or misallocation of scarce resources would have destroyed violence-contaminated packs.
 Operating on a razor-thin margin of survival, they had no leeway to drift off from moral excellence.

 It may seem that we are frozen in the rusted shell of thousands of years of military history.
 But this is just the corroded outer coating of a much stronger, more flexible framework of behavioral excellence.
-Up to us to sand off the bad part and function better in the remainder.
+Up to us to sand off the rusty part and act better in what remains.